Title: Section 69-10.1 - Definitions

 (o) "Fund" means the "New York State Medical Indemnity Fund" created pursuant to Chapter 59 of the Laws of 2011 to provide a funding source for future health care costs associated with birth-related neurological injuries.

 (p) "Fund Administrator" means the Superintendent of Financial Services or any person or entity designated by the Superintendent for purposes of administering the Fund.

 (q) "Habilitation services" mean services designed to provide assistance with the retention, acquisition or improvement of the enrollee's activities of daily living such as personal grooming and cleanliness, eating and dressing, communication, and mobilization; and when appropriate, the instrumental activities of daily living such as household chores, food preparation, mobility training for maximum independence involving local travel, including the use of public transportation, socially appropriate behavior, the development of basic health and safety skills, and simple money management.

-(r) "Hospital" means a general hospital or a maternity hospital, including a birthing center located in a general hospital or a maternity hospital, or a birthing center operating as a diagnostic and treatment center, as defined by section 2801 of the public health law.
+(r) "Hospital" means a general hospital or a maternity hospital, including a birthing center located in a general hospital or a maternity hospital, a birthing center operating as a diagnostic and treatment center, or a midwifery birth center, as defined by section 2801 of the public health law.